cdap-guides/cdap-workflow-guide/README.rst

 In the ``configure()`` method we specify the topology for connecting the programs which will run as a part of the Workflow execution.
-For ``PurchaseWorkflow``, after setting the name and description for the Workflow, we add MapReduce program ``PurchaseEventParser``.
-This program will parse the raw purchase events to create the ``Purchase`` objects from it.
-After this, we add ``condition`` in the Workflow, which takes a predicate ``PurchaseEventVerifier``.
+For ``PurchaseWorkflow``, after setting the name and description for the Workflow, we add the MapReduce program ``PurchaseEventParser``.
+This program will parse raw purchase events and create ``Purchase`` objects from them.

+After that, we add ``condition`` in the Workflow, which takes a predicate ``PurchaseEventVerifier``.
-If the predicate evaluates to true, we `fork` the execution of the Workflow into two parallel branches.
+If the predicate evaluates to true, we ``fork`` the execution of the Workflow into two parallel branches.
-One branch executes the ``PurchaseCounterByUser`` MapReduce program, while other executes the ``PurchaseCounterByProduct`` MapReduce program.
-If the predicate evaluates to false, then the programs added in the ``otherwise`` section will get executed.
-We have added one dummy custom action, ``EmailNotifier()`` to the ``otherwise`` section.
+One branch executes the ``PurchaseCounterByUser`` MapReduce program, while the other executes the ``PurchaseCounterByProduct`` MapReduce program.

+If the predicate evaluates to false, then programs added in the ``otherwise`` section will be executed.
+We have added a single dummy custom action, ``EmailNotifier()`` to the ``otherwise`` section as an example of what is possible.

 Lets take a closer look at the predicate ``PurchaseEventVerifier``.